Offices & Operations

 Education and development on inclusive excellence are services that support a pluralistic orientation in teaching and other engagements throughout the university.
 Consultations continue through virtual means; training and workshops are being modified on a case-by-case basis, with remote offerings as the primary mode of delivery.
 Staff will provide their expertise in creating an inclusive university pandemic response that is attentive to all, including the most vulnerable and historically marginalized members.

 Prince Conference Center

 We are committed to promoting the health and safety of our guests and associates.
-We will continue to closely monitor and follow guidelines from the CDC and local health departments.
+We continue to closely monitor and follow guidelines from the CDC and local health departments.

 We have high standards for hygiene and cleanliness and are adding additional steps to surpass the guidelines set forth for our industry.
-We will continue to monitor and adjust our services and offerings based on industry and regulatory directives.
+We continue to monitor and adjust our services and offerings based on industry and regulatory directives.